File browser

 -

-Clone a remote repository - create a copy of an existing remote repository and work with it as a local repository.
+Cloning a repository (Clone) - create a copy of an existing remote repository and work with it as a local repository.

 Repository initialisation